silksil/NOTES-CHEATSHEET/other/design-patterns/object-vs-functional-programming.md

 ##  FP tries to minimize state by using pure functions as much as possible.
 A mathematical function, or ‘pure function’ operates on the supplied arguments and returns a result and does nothing else.
-No ‘side effects’.
-Nothing changed by the function, no internal variables altered that will result a future call of the same function dealing with different values.
+It:
+- Has no ‘side effects’.
+Doesn't change something outside function
+- Deterministic: return the same thing.
+-

 Sources:
 https://medium.com/@darrickmckirnan/object-oriented-programming-oop-functional-programming-what-are-they-the-pros-and-cons-11f98a971e38